Rotator Cuff Repair

 - The anesthesiologist will continuously monitor your heart rate, blood pressure, breathing, and blood oxygen level during the surgery.

-- The arthroscope (if used) will be inserted through the incision.
+- The arthroscope (if used) will be put

-- Injured tendons and muscles will be repaired or replaced with a graft tendon from another part of the body.
+injured tendons and muscles with a graft tendon from another part of the body.

-- Bone spurs (if present) will be removed.
+- Bone spurs will be removed if they

 - A sterile bandage or dressing will be applied.